Elbert Kimbrough

-Elbert Leon Kimbrough (March 24, 1938) is an American former professional football player who played safety for seven seasons for the Los Angeles Rams, San Francisco 49ers, and New Orleans Saints.
+Elbert Leon Kimbrough (March 24, 1938 – January 2, 2026) was an American professional football player who was a safety for seven seasons with the Los Angeles Rams, San Francisco 49ers, and New Orleans Saints of the National Football League (NFL).
+He played college football for the Northwestern Wildcats.

 Biography

-Elbert Kimbrough was born March 24, 1938, in Galesburg, Illinois.
+Elbert Kimbrough was born in Galesburg, Illinois, on March 24, 1938.
 He attended Galesburg High School in that city, where, together with his twin brother Albert, he played football and basketball.

-Kimbrough's twin brother Albert also played American football.
+His twin brother, Albert, also played American football.
 Albert died in May 2024.

+Elbert Kimbrough died on January 2, 2026, at the age of 87.